Switch Language

 2. Leverage Caching

-Use deepseek-chat for routine questions—fast and cheap.
-Only switch to deepseek-reasoner for complex reasoning problems.
+Use deepseek-v4-flash for routine questions—fast and cheap.
+Only switch to deepseek-v4-pro for complex reasoning problems.

 4. Break Down Code Questions